juliangruber/async-stream/Readme.md

 ## high water mark / buffering

-  Some streams - like node's or unix pipes - have the concept of high water marks / buffering, which means that a fast readable will be asked for data even if a slow readable isn't done consuming yet.
+  Some streams - like node's or unix pipes - have the concept of high water marks / buffering, which means that a fast readable will be asked for data even if a slow writable isn't done consuming yet.
 This has the advantage of being potentially faster and evening out spikes in the streams' throughputs.
 However, it leads to more memory usage (in node max.
 16kb per stream), complicates implementations and can be very unintuitive.